FrancoRamirezz/BudBuddy/README.md

 The Language Model for chatbot interactions can be implemented using Python or OpenAI, depending on the choice of technology.

 # Frontend
+Nextjs and React.
+Remember to use the docs:

+To use Client Components, you can add the React "use client" directive at the top of a file, above your imports.

+"use client" is used to declare a boundary between a Server and Client Component modules.
+This means that by defining a "use client" in a file, all other modules imported into it, including child components, are considered part of the client bundle.

 ## Technology Stack
 - Next.js for the frontend framework